Start by clicking on "Fill out the template"

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

-This letter is meant to be sent by an estate trustee named in a will to a bank requesting funds to be transferred without the need to obtain probate.
+An Estate Trustee's Letter to Financial Institution Requesting Funds Transfer Without Probate is a letter that is meant to be sent by an estate trustee named in a will to a bank requesting funds to be transferred without the need to obtain probate.
+This letter serves the purpose of asking a financial institution (e.g. a bank) whether or not obtaining probate is necessary.
+Note that probate will likely be required.

 Either the individual estate trustee named in the will, or the estate trustee's lawyer or other representative can use this document.
 The parties involved in this letter include: